 Our virtual moodboard on Pinterest!

 Once you've got what you love and hate clearly written down, you should pull together a mood board with your favourite outdoor looks to really hone in what you love and want to achieve from your garden.
 We love Pinterest as it's a super clear and easy way to gather the looks you love all in one place.
 The pins are also shoppable/searchable so you can usually find the exact items that you want to buy.
 When you're compiling your mood board, think of ways to enhance the features that you want to keep, for example, if there is a beautiful tree at the end of your garden that you love, then consider adorning it with outdoor lights so that it comes to light at night or alternatively hang a swing or hammock from it so that you can bask in its shade during the mid-day heat in Summer.
-If you're in need of some outdoor inspiration to get you going then we'd recommend checking out our Pinterest Board 'Outdoor Living.
+But, if you're in need of some outdoor inspiration to get you going then we'd recommend checking out our Pinterest Board 'Outdoor Living.

 If your Pinterest mood board is more of a mish-mash of different looks then try and separate out these looks into their own boards to help you narrow down the feel you want to achieve and which styles connect your inside space.
-If you have an iPad or smartphone - hold it up over the view of your outside space with your Pinterest board displayed on the screen to see which board looks best - it does require a bit of imagination and a bit of squinting!
+If you have an iPad or smartphone - hold it up over the view of your outside space with your Pinterest board displayed on the screen to see which board looks best.
+This does require a bit of imagination and a bit of squinting!
 But it's a great and easy way to visualise what it could look like.

 TOP TIP NO.3 - DON'T BE AFRAID TO BRING THE INDOORS OUT